Roderick Leopold Keller (MC)

 Wartime Service

-On 17 Sep 1917 he was awarded a Military Cross, the citation reads; "For conspicuous gallantry and devotion to duty in attacking hostile aircraft, destroying one and driving down others out of control.
+On 17 September 1917 he was awarded a Military Cross, the citation reads; "For conspicuous gallantry and devotion to duty in attacking hostile aircraft, destroying one and driving down others out of control.
 His dash and offensive spirit on all occasions have been splendid."

-He died on 15 Aug 1918 in a flying accident at London Colney aerodrome whilst testing a Sopwith Snipe (E7998).
-He was an experienced pilot having since joining the RFC he had flown at least 10 different types of aircraft.
+The Royal Flying Corps became the Royal Air Force on 1 April 1918 and on 17 July 1918 he was posted to 18 Wing, 41 Training Depot Station, London Colney.
+He died on 15 August 1918 in a flying accident at London Colney aerodrome whilst testing a Sopwith Snipe (E7998) when he failed to recover from a spin.
+He was an experienced pilot having had flown at least 10 different types of aircraft since joining the RFC.

 Additional Information